 Do not let the fear and anxiety of breaking an unwritten rule of gym etiquette scare you away from starting your fitness journey.
 A lot of these rules are common sense that you would already do one your own, without our help.
 Like putting your weights away and wiping down the equipment after you use it.
 Start your working out today and better your mental health for tomorrow!

 Here is Gym Etiquette for First-Time Gym Goers: 17 Tips.

-In this blog, I am going to share with you 15 unwritten rules on proper gym etiquette for first time gym goers.
+In this blog, I am going to share with you 17 unwritten rules on proper gym etiquette for first time gym goers.

 It’s a daunting task making the commitment to live a healthier life by itself.
-From changing your eating habits, creating a moring routine and making smarter choices for your body and your brain.
+From changing your eating habits, creating a morning routine and making smarter choices for your body and your brain.

 Proper Gym Etiquette Rules

 There’s no one-size-fits-all when it comes to better mental health.
 Usually, it requires a variety of efforts or solutions because there are a variety of factors to address that can impact one’s mental health state or condition.
 In either case, everyone’s situation is unique, and it’s normal to feel lost about what to do next to feel happier.
 So while there may not be one single solution for mental health, it doesn’t mean there isn’t one that has the potential to make everyone feel better.
 Between reducing stress, improving sleep, and boosting self- esteem, exercise is key to better mental health and happiness.

 If you are new to the gym scene, you may at least know that the idea is to not get in anyone’s way.
 But when it comes to your mental health, you also don’t want to get in your own way, and your gym etiquette impacts yourself just as much as it does others.